KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/00 Welcome/0_Welcome.md

 ###Legend

+!!! success "note"

+	This section provides a brief summary of the previous content.

 !!! example "Exercise 0.1: Short introduction"

 	This highlights exercises that were included in the training course.
 If you are using this GitBook as self-learning material, you can think about these questions for yourself and work through the exercises.